 Saturn’s yearly opposition happens about two weeks later with each passing year.
 The 2014 opposition happened on May 10.
 The 2015 opposition occurred on May 23, and the 2016 opposition was on June 3.
 This year’s opposition takes place on June 15 and next year’s on June 27.

 So you see that Saturn – like most objects in the heavens – is really very orderly in its comings and goings in our sky.
 Once you learn to identify it, you can recognize it from year to year.

-Where will Saturn be in the second half of 2013?
+Where will Saturn be in the second half of 2017?
 Saturn is nearly always somewhere in our sky, for most of every year.
-In 2013, as Earth moves in its orbit, we’ll see Saturn shift its location in our evening sky.
+In the second half 2017, as Earth moves away from Saturn in its orbit, we’ll see Saturn shift its location in our evening sky.